Soomeetech/alx-system_engineering-devops/0x00-shell_basics/README.md

-writing a script that moves a file from a directory to another writing a script that deletes a file from a directory A script that deletes a directory writing a script that changes the working directory to the previous one
+writing a script that moves a file from a directory to another writing a script that deletes a file from a directory A script that deletes a directory writing a script that changes the working directory to the previous one Writing a script that list all the files